Adromischus filicaulis subsp. marlothii (Schönland) Toelken

 Adromischus marlothii, Cotyledon marlothii

-Adromischus filicaulis subsp. marlothii is a dwarf creeping succulent with green, bulbous leaves arranged along prostrate, reddish-brown stems from which they are easily detached.
+Adromischus filicaulis subsp. marlothii is a dwarf creeping succulent with bulbous green leaves arranged along reddish-brown prostrate stems from which they are easily detached.
 The leaves can become reddened in full sun and with immature foliage.
-They are up to 2 inches (5 cm) long and up to 0.4 inches (1 cm) in diameter at the center and can be sparingly spotted.
+They are up to 2 inches (5 cm) long and up to 0.4 inches (1 cm) in diameter at the center.
 The stems produce numerous aerial roots along their length, rooting down into the substrate where they touch.
-Flowers are long, narrow, and have brownish-green, cylindrical tubes with small pink corolla lobes flaring at the mouth.
+Flowers are long, and narrow, and have brownish-green cylindrical tubes with small pink corolla lobes flaring at the mouth.